Office: F18, First Floor, Life Science Building

 Iain is an Associate Professor in the Department of Zoology and Entomology who specialises in various aspects of biological control of weeds.
-He has worked as an exploratory entomologist surveying for new potential biological control agents on a number of invasive alien plant species, including cactus weeds and tropical trees that have invaded island ecosystems.
-Iain is also interested in the origin of invasive populations of plants and how this impacts the success of biological control and has been involved in a number of projects that have used genetics to determine where alien populations come from.
+He has worked as an exploratory entomologist surveying for new potential biological control agents on a number of invasive alien plant species, including cactus weeds, tropical trees that have invaded island ecosystems, and invasive grasses that are problematic in the USA and Australia.
+Iain is interested in the origin of invasive populations of plants and how this impacts the success of biological control.
+He also has an interest in cryptic diversity of herbivorous insects, species delineations, and the evolution of host specificity.
 Other aspects of Iain’s work include host specificity testing and improving how we test the safety of potential agents and assess the risks of releasing new agents.

 Van Steenderen C, Paterson ID, Edwards S, Day MD (2021) Addressing the red flags in cochineal identification: the use of molecular techniques to identify cochineal insects that are used as biological control agents for invasive alien cacti.
 Biological control.
 104426

 Egbon I, Paterson ID, Compton S, Hill MP (2020) Evolution of growth traits in invasive Pereskia aculeata (Cactaceae): testing the EICA hypothesis using its specialist herbivore, Catorhintha schaffneri (Coreidae).
 Pest Management Science.
 76: 4046-4056.

 Martin GD, Paterson ID, Sutton GF, Magengelele NL (2020) Climate modelling suggests a review of the legal status of Brazilian pepper, Schinus terebinthifolia, in South Africa is required.
 South African Journal of Botany.
 132: 95-102.